jacobadenbaum/TexTables.jl/README.md

           N |       30
       $R^2$ |    0.348
 ```
-We can combine them together with their own special names
+We can combine them together with their own names
 ```julia
 julia> reg_table = hcat(TableCol("(1)", m1),
                         TableCol("(2)", m2),